A Guide to Sole Trader Accounting

 What business costs can sole traders claim?

-When running a business as self-employed, there are certain allowable costs that you can claim to reduce your taxable bill and take advantage of any available tax reliefs.
+When running a business as a self-employed, there are certain allowable costs you can claim to reduce your taxable bill and take advantage of available tax reliefs.
 They include:

 Advertising and Marketing